Music of Nigeria: Reggae and hip hop

-Wizkid, Davido, Olamide, Burna Boy, CKay, Fireboy DML, Kiss Daniel, Tekno, Mc Galaxy, Adekunle Gold, Dammy Krane Lil Kesh have over the years gotten great attention for their songs.
+Wizkid, Davido, Olamide, Burna Boy, Rema, CKay, Fireboy DML, Kiss Daniel, Tekno, Mc Galaxy, Adekunle Gold, Dammy Krane Lil Kesh have over the years gotten great attention for their songs.

+As of 2023, a new chain of hip hop artists once again have proven to keep the genre alive in Nigeria.
+Although not as popular as afrobeats, artists like PsychoYP have proven to be oriented in drill music, Blue Ivan most times categorized as a modern pop artist has also proven to represent the genre with an endless catalog of trap and psychedelic pop music.

-Afrobeats: International breakthrough
+Afrobeats: international breakthrough

 Unlike Afrobeat, Afrobeats has seen global success since 2018.
 Nigerian artists are the main contributors to this.

-According to Billboard Magazine, Nigeria's Afrobeats is the fastest growing genre in the United States.
+According to Billboard Magazine, Nigeria's Afrobeats is the fastest-growing genre in the United States and in the United Kingdom as of 2023.
 Afrobeats star CKay said, "Afrobeats is the new pop."

 Firm fixture at awards ceremonies

 Nigerian musicians are increasingly receiving international recognition.

 Artists such as King Sunny Ade, Femi Kuti and Seun Kuti have received Grammy nominations in the past.

 Burna Boy's African Giant received a Grammy Awards nomination in 2020 for Best World Music Album.
 His Twice as Tall received a Grammy for Best Global Music Album the following year.
 Wizkid's Made in Lagos was nominated in the same category in 2021.
 Wizkids Essence featuring Tems was also nominated in the Best Global Music Performance category.

 The collaboration of Afrobeats artists with the world's biggest music stars has led to further global exposure.
 In 2019, US star Beyoncé enlisted the services of numerous Nigerian stars, including Wizkid and Burna Boy.
 Her "Brown Skin Girl" won Best Music Video at the 2021 Grammys.
 Angélique Kidjo's album Mother Nature (2021), featuring many Nigerian stars, was nominated for the Best Global Music Album award.

 The success of Nigerian Afrobeats led to the introduction of the Best African Act category at the MTV Europe Music Awards in 2005, followed by the BET Awards in 2011, which have since awarded prizes in the Best International Act: Africa category.